Melissa K. Norris

 Have you ever been confused about the difference between water-bath canning and pressure canning?
-Huge thanks to one a reader who pointed out she didn't know all of the canning terms and equipment.
+Huge thanks to one reader who pointed out she didn't know all of the canning terms and equipment.

 Water-bath canning is processing your canned foods in boiling water for a specified amount of time.
 Acidic foods can safely be canned via the water-bath method.
 These are jellies, jams, preserves, marmalade, fruits,fruit spread, fruit sauces, tomatoes (with acid added via lemon juice or vinegar), pickles, relishes, and chutneys.